ishandutta2007/free-api/README.md

  - Short URL restoration (can be called online) : Restore the shortened short URL and support common short URLs-<a href="https://www.free-api.com/doc/301"> interface Address </a>

- - Netease cloud music random songs (can be called online) : Netease cloud music, random song output-<a href = "https: //www.free-api. com / doc / 302 "> Interface address </a>
+ - Netease cloud music random songs (can be called online) : Netease cloud music, random song output-<a href = "https: //www.free-api. com/doc/302 "> Interface address </a>

  - Get relevant information of visitors (can be called online) : According to the visitor's IP address, operating system, browser, access ... <a href="https://www.free-api.com/doc/303"> Interface address </a>